-Every day in Ramadan is a challenge for Muslim wives, those who get occupied with how to prepare their kitchens so that cooking Iftar would become an easy mission for them.
+Every day in Ramadan is a challenge for Muslim wives, especially those who get preoccupied with how to prepare their kitchens so that cooking Iftar becomes an easy mission for them.

 However, it is somehow tricky for women to keep high spirituality and Ibadah on track while committing to a non-stop full time job as housewives and mothers, taking care of children and house chores, and preparing meals for the family to enjoy breaking the fast together.

 At the end of the day, Muslim wives find themselves spending most of their time in the kitchen, cooking Iftar, making deserts, and preparing drinks and snacks for the kids.

 This way, Ramadan passes, and they feel sorry for not being able to seize the opportunity and make the most out of it.

 In this article, we provide housewives with some useful tips on how to prepare their kitchen for Ramadan.

 Clean your kitchen and your fridge very well; get rid of all unwanted stuff to leave space for the food stock of the month.

 Prepare different ingredients for meals for the whole week, so you just do the final steps day by day.
 For example, prepare in your fridge a good amount of onions, garlic, and tomato sauce.

 Get the meat and chicken washed and spiced.

 Prepare some homemade drinks, like hibiscus, and leave them in the fridge.